 When Libby turned 16 she began working for her mum as an admin assistant, helping her process her orders and arrange deliveries.
 Fascinated and motivated with the idea of running her own business, as soon as Libby turned 18, she started to sell Avon products herself.

-Libby, now 20, has been working with Avon for almost 3 years reaching the esteemed role of Sales Leader, accountable for 130 Representatives, with her Avon business being her main source of income.
+Libby, now 20, has been working with Avon for almost 3 years and reached the esteemed role of Sales Leader.
+Accountable for 130 Representatives, her Avon business is her main source of income.
 Libby is a perfect example of how University isn’t a necessary requirement to lead a successful business.

-If selling Avon products is your calling, or you just fancy making a bit on the side from it then go to the Avon website now.
+If selling Avon products is your calling, or you just fancy making a bit on the side from it, go to the Avon website now.

 Been an ‘Avon lady’?
 Share your tips and experiences by commenting below.